jcrist1/stately-streams/thoughts.md

 * Composition of streams as a DAG
   * all composition uses a Boolean HList, to filter previous nodes in the DAG as inputs for the current node
 * Shared mutable state with guaranteed lock order
   * state is added to the DAG, and can be filtered via a similar subset mechanism.
-The lock order is is global
+The lock order is global
 * backpressure via finite tokio mpsc channels
   * values are passed between nodes via bounded async channels with capacity 2
 * distinction between arbitrary stream transformations and transformations which guarantee a uniform progress